Can Foreigners Open a Company in Turkey Without Living There?

 Legal Istanbul reviews the founder plan, compares company types, drafts the POA and company contract, coordinates foreign documents, follows registry and tax steps, and prepares the company for practical use after incorporation.

-Primary public reference points include MERSIS, trade registry and Turkish legislation channels.
-Sources: MERSIS, Ministry of Trade, and Mevzuat.
+Primary public references: MERSIS, Ministry of Trade and Mevzuat.

 Frequently Asked Questions